oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 #### Look-up

 The look-up operation should throw an error if: a) the key is not a positive natural number, or b) the key is not present in the hash table.
-Else, it should return the value stored at the hash-value index of the array:
+Otherwise, it should return the value stored at the hash-value index of the array:

 ```js
 lookUp(key) {